 - Our Bottom Line

-And both Nextiva and RingCentral manage to reach across that umbrella and touch upon multiple forms of communication — their goal is to help revolutionize your business communications be replacing old, complicated, expensive and confusing legacy phone solutions.
+Both Nextiva and RingCentral manage to touch upon multiple forms of communication — their goal is to help revolutionize your business communications be replacing old, complicated, expensive and confusing legacy phone solutions.
 Both of these providers offer cloud communication solutions.

 |Hosted VoIP||Office Pro